 It works by controlling an inflammatory reflex in the vagus nerve.
 This reduces the body’s production of cytokines, including molecules called tumor necrosis factor (TNF).

-Many autoimmune arthritis patients already take drugs that target TNF.
+Many autoimmune patients already take drugs that target TNF.
 These include biologic drugs like Humira, Remicade and Enbrel.